Updated on June 27th, 2020

 4. The Resort… but without the Price Tag with Airbnb

-“For my final week in DR I felt I needed to head back to the beach again & for completeness I even thought of going the whole hog & trying out an all-inclusive resort.”
+“For my final week in the Dominican Republic I felt I needed to head back to the beach again & for completeness I even thought of going the whole hog & trying out an all-inclusive resort.”

 I decided on Punta Cana but just couldn’t bring myself to fully indulge in the end.
 The options were expensive until I searched Airbnb & discovered a beautiful apartment, in the AlSol Luxury Village in Cap Cana for a fraction of the price.
 I booked!